application and admission

 Taking Courses before matriculation

 Students with an undergraduate degree may register for up to 9 credits before accepted into the MFT program on a space available basis.
 Successful course completion is no guarantee of acceptance into the MFT program.

 Questions?
-Email Admissions Coordinator Rebecca Harvey or call Carmen Padua, Program Secretary at 203-392-6414.
+Email Dr. Rebecca Harvey, Admissions Coordinator or call Carmen Padua, Program Secretary at 203-392-6414.